-Introducing a free podcast series focused on educating the technicians of today and tomorrow.
-Hosted by ASE Certified Master Technician Richard Young and featuring experts from across the automotive industry including instructors, shop owners, manufacturers and technicians.
+Our Award Winning podcast series focuses on the automotive industry and how it’s impacting the technicians of today and tomorrow.
+Hosted by ASE Certified Master Technician Richard Young and featuring experts from across the automotive industry including instructors, shop owners, manufacturers, and technicians.
 Download a new podcast bi-monthly and expand your knowledge.

 Episode #19 with Eric the Car Guy – The Power of Automotive Repair Videos

 In the 19th Episode of Technician.Academy’s podcast series, Eric Cook, better known as “Eric the Car Guy”, talks about his presence on YouTube, the motivation behind his YouTube channels as well as viewer demographics, and the importance of technician training today.
 Eric the Car Guy began posting repair videos on YouTube in 2009, and between his two channels—Eric the Car Guy and ETCG!—he’s posted over 900 videos.
 As a strong presence on YouTube and in the automotive industry, Eric the Car Guy understands the power of training and the importance of solving technician shortages.

 Episode #18 – Behind the Scenes with Debbie Nol, Service Shop Owner

 In Episode #18 of Technician.Academy’s podcast series, Debbie Nol, Business Manager at Arie Nol Auto Center, discusses her shop and how she got into the automotive business.
 Nol originally joined her husband in running the family business in 2000 with no interest in the industry.
 Now, her favorite part of her job is interacting with customers and encouraging them to ask questions.
 Nol also talks about the repair industry and her future goals as a shop owner.
 Tune in now to learn more about Debbie Nol and her shop.

 Episode #17 – The Value of Recruiting and Retaining Trained Technicians with Larry Renschler